A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

     - Khalib is likely to join other (less than severe) combats in the Pinnacle rather than be found here
     - If Khalib is encountered alone here, consider adding Wardens to the fight.
     - Khalib is essentialy the practice run for Karzoug - both for the players and for the GM
-    - If you think that an 18th level Wizard is too tough for the party to handle then apply the weak template and remove his 9th level spells.

 #### Tactics:
   - Khalib wont go to the assistance of either Viorian or Ceoptra (or they to his).
   - Before combat